surfer190/fixes/docs/buddha_dharma/fundamental-simple-buddha-dharma.md

 - Ajahn Chah - [A Still Forest Pool](https://dhammatalks.net/Books2/Ajahn_Chah_A_Still_Forest_Pool.htm)

+> To cut a path through the forest, you need not cut down all the trees - you don't need to read all the dharma

+Cures For Restlessness:

+* Take very little food.
+* Do not talk with anyone.
+* After the meal, return to your hut, close the doors and windows, wrap yourself up in a lot of robes, and sit, no matter how you feel.
+In this way, you can face the restlessness directly.
+When feelings arise, question them and realize that they are only feelings.

 * good in the beginning as virtue
 * good in the middle as concentration
 * good in the end as wisdom